dcrodman/archon/README.md

 The goal of this project is to build a configurable, high-performing, and scalable PSOBB server that can be run across multiple platforms with little setup overhead.
-The project is currently in its early stages and changing rapidly while the PSO protocol is pieced together and the core server architecture developed.
+The project is currently in its early stages and changing rapidly while I piece together the PSO protocol and develop a core archiecture.

 Forks, bug fixes, issue reports, etc. are welcome!